Michigan’s Best One Day Conference!

 Many writers’ conferences are multi-day expensive events.
-Conference -goers may spend $200-300 per day to attend before they pay for transportation and accommodations.
-Part of the plan is to make this an easy event to attend – One Day – for a reasonable rate.
+Conference-goers may spend $200-300 per day to attend – before the cost of transportation and accommodations.
+Part of the plan is to make this an easy one-day event to attend for a reasonable rate.
 You don’t have to travel to New York or L.A. to find good, effective writing instruction.

 Refreshments all day, a full lunch, and an entertaining keynote address enhance the learning experience.
 Time to network is available too – bring business cards.

-Authors will have their books and materials available for sale.
-The Rochester Writers’ Conference grants only presenters the right to display and sell their work.
-No other venders or sales will be present.
+Presenting authors will have their books and materials available for sale.
+The Rochester Writers’ Conference grants only speakers the space to display and sell their work.

-Many writers’ groups and local authors are involved with making the event happen each October.
+Local writers’ groups and regional authors are involved with making the event happen each October.
 Most presenters are Michigan based or have a strong connection to the area.
 The event is truly Made in Michigan!